England, Scotland & Ireland in 16 days

 DAY 11: Cliffs of Moher & Galway

-This morning, depart Edinburgh by air for Shannon in southwest Ireland, where you'll continue your journey through County Clare to the sensational Cliffs of Moher where you'll find yourself leaning into the wind on the very edge of Europe, more than 600 feet above the waters of the North Atlantic.
+This morning, you'll depart Edinburgh by air for Shannon in southwest Ireland, where you'll be greeted by your Irish chauffeur-guide.
+Next, continue your journey through County Clare to the sensational Cliffs of Moher where you'll find yourself leaning into the wind on the very edge of Europe, more than 600 feet above the waters of the North Atlantic.
 This afternoon, explore the intriguing rocky landscape of the Burren and its hardy prehistoric residents.
 You'll then arrive in the picturesque harbor town of Galway for an overnight stay.

 Day 12: Cong & Ashford Castle